magento/merchdocs/src/marketing/price-rules-catalog-create.md

 Most of the available conditions are based on existing attribute values.
 To apply the rule to all products, leave the conditions blank.

+{:.bs-callout-info}
+To apply `Category` product attribute condition to any [bundle]({% link catalog/product-create-bundle.md %}) and [grouped]({% link catalog/product-create-grouped.md %}) products, all their child products should be assigned to the same category.
+Otherwise, [Cart Price Rule]({% link marketing/price-rules-cart-create.md %}) promotion could be used instead.

 1. Scroll down and expand ![Expansion selector]({% link assets/icon-display-expand.png %}) the **Conditions** section.

     The first condition appears by default, and states: